An Unpleasant Bonus of Your Stay?

 When you enter a hospital for surgery or other procedure, you expect that the ones taking care of you will do everything they can to keep you well.
 Yet, the Centers for Disease Control and Prevention (CDC) estimate that hospital-acquired infections (HAIs), account for approximately 1.7 million infections and 99,000 deaths every year.
 That translates into a one in 17 chance of dying from an HAI—fairly unpleasant odds.
-And, just for perspective, that yearly number of deaths is higher than the total of those who die from either Alzheimer’s disease or diabetes every year.

 Of course, some of these infections could not possibly have been prevented.
 After all, a lot of people who go into the hospital are pretty sick, or dying.
 But at least one-third, and likely more, of all hospital-acquired infections can be prevented.
 Many of them occur because of simple precautions that are not followed by health care professionals.
 HAIs cost the U.S. between $5 and $10 billion annually in health care dollars.

 The question of microbes is a serious one, because the costs and the stakes are high.
 If you acquire an infection after surgery, you will spend, on average, nearly an extra week in the hospital—6.5 days, to be exact.
 You will also be five times more likely to be readmitted to the hospital, and will be twice as likely to die.
 Additionally, surgical patients with HAIs are 60 percent more likely to be sent to the ICU.
 And none of this accounts for your additional pain and suffering, and your family’s worry.